List of sumo record holders: Modern era

 In 1927, the Tokyo Sumo Association merged with the Osaka Sumo Association to form the Japan Sumo Association, and most of the sumo systems were changed, so any pre-1927 records are disregarded.
-The list excludes active wrestlers.
+The list excludes active wrestlers.Among active wrestlers, at the end of the September 2025 tournament, Ōnosato had 125 wins against 40 losses, giving a ratio of 75.8%.